 —The Word, Vol. 1.
 The Appearance and Work of God.
 Success or Failure Depends on the Path That Man Walks

-The truth is the most real of life’s aphorisms, and the highest of such aphorisms among all mankind.
+The truth is the most practical of life’s aphorisms, and the highest of such aphorisms among all mankind.
 Because it is the requirement that God makes of man, and is the work personally done by God, thus it is called “life’s aphorism.”
 It is not an aphorism summed up from something, nor is it a famous quote from a great figure.
-Instead, it is the utterance to mankind from the Master of the heavens and earth and all things; it is not some words summed up by man, but the inherent life of God.
+Instead, it is the utterance to mankind from the Sovereign of the heavens and earth and all things; it is not some words summed up by man, but the inherent life of God.
 And so it is called “the highest of all life’s aphorisms.”

 —The Word, Vol. 1.
 The Appearance and Work of God.
 Only Those Who Know God and His Work Can Satisfy God